 However, interestingly, despite exploding international fame, Bombino isn’t necessarily a household name throughout Niger, particularly in areas that are Sahel rather than Sahara, and in communities where the Tamasheq language isn’t widely spoken.
 A randomly selected college student at Niamey’s Abdou Moumouni University isn’t certain to know his name.
 He does not appear on local television as much as other Nigerien artists, like Tal National.
 Bombino’s growing popularity throughout the world, yet scattered popularity throughout Niger, reflect global inequalities in access to media.
 While listeners around the world can quickly tune into and adore his music via Spotify, all youth in Niamey don’t necessarily have access to technology that allows them to enjoy the work of musicians popular in other regions of the country.

 Bombino speaks articulately about the challenges that Niger faces: striking poverty and the growing threat of climate change.
 Yet he is optimistic, insisting that despite the problems, the recent years have been among Niger’s best.
-Your year will be among your best if you download this album and start listening to it immediately, catch him for his remaining concerts in the USA, or watch out for him next month if you live in Australia.
-If you’re like me, and have the embarrassing habit of playing an album on chronic repeat; fear not, this music is so wonderful that no one will judge you for playing it over and over and over again:
+Your year will be among your best if you download this album and start listening to it immediately, catch him on tour.
+If you’re like me, and have the embarrassing habit of playing an album on chronic repeat; fear not, this music is so wonderful that no one will judge you for playing it over and over and over again.